 Because your goal is to prove that the lower courts made a legal error, it’s critical that you provide supporting documentation.
 Simply stating that you think the decision was unfair won’t cut it.
 You must show that the lower court made an error in their decision-making process.
 This often involves complex legal research and an understanding of Texas Rules of Civil Procedure.

 Family law appeals in Texas are rare but sometimes genuinely valid and necessary.
 If you feel that your divorce decree was made in error, you have a short window of time in which to seek help and appeal the decision.
-Call our offices for a free consultation today.
+Call our offices for a consultation today.